Michael Hershman: Fairfax Group

 He founded Fairfax Group, a private investigation and corporate compliance firm, in 1983.
 Fairfax merged with Decision Strategies International in 1997, becoming Decision Strategies/Fairfax International L.L.C.
 (DSFX), headquartered in New York.
 In February 2001, DSFX was acquired by its client, SPX Corporation, headquartered in Charlotte, North Carolina, with Hershman remaining as chairman of the new SPX subsidiary.
 In late 2006, he left SPX then re-established the Fairfax Group where it had originally been founded, in Fairfax County, Virginia.
 Fairfax clients have included domestic and international governments, law firms, and corporate clients such as General Electric, NBC, Pfister, and Soloviev.
 Noted investigations include the Bofors scandal, following Hershman's revelation that the company Bofors had bribed Indian politicians, and also had attempted to bribe him, both in order to halt investigation, and again to undermine key figure Vishwanath Pratap Singh.

 Soloviev Group

 He became the chief executive officer of long-term client Soloviev Group in 2021.
-Hershman had had a long-term relationship with the firm's late founder, Sheldon Solov, whose son appointed Hershman CEO of the rebranded Soloviev Group in 2021, after assuming leadership.
-He is spearheading the developers bid to erect a casino in Midtown Manhattan, among other projects, and serves on the advisory board of the Soloviev Foundation.
+Hershman had had a long-term relationship with the firm's late founder, Sheldon Solow, whose son Stefan Soloviev appointed Hershman CEO of the rebranded Soloviev Group in 2021, after assuming leadership.
+He spearheaded the developer's bid to erect a casino on the former site of the Waterside Generating Station in Manhattan, among other projects, and serves on the advisory board of the Soloviev Foundation.